ubc-cirrus-lab/caribou/README.md

 The priority of optimization is determined by the objectives set by the workflow developer in the corresponding workflow deployment manifest.
 Optimization is done, when warranted by the type of application and frequency of its invocation, by the deployment solver that solves for new multi-region deployment configurations.
 The overhead of the system plays a crucial role in the optimization process and sets the frequency as well as the granularity of the optimization process.
-See the [architecture](ARCHITECTURE.md) outline for more information on the framework.

 ##  Example